hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_3/Chapter_18_Story_and_Plot_Generation.md

 Grammars are often used as procedural content generators by taking one or more symbols as a starting set and then randomly applying a number of valid random rules until either a point is reached where no more rules can be applied or a certain number of rules have been applied.

+### Game World

+Stories are based around character relations, and specifically about conflicts between characters.

+For this purpose we need to model the game world in an explicit way.
+We can use a social network, a directed graph where the nodes are characters and the edges are relationships between characters.
+Relations could change over time.